Concerns For

 on using animal health products.
 While animal owners

-may refer to the Veterinary Desk Reference we make
+may refer to the Veterinary Desk Reference, we make

 it available only so that consumers may have more

-informed interactions with their Veterinarian.
+informed interactions with their veterinarian.
 We urge

 consumers to make no medical decisions without a consultation with